Running a sale in Ascend can be really easy (once you know what all the buttons do!).

-If you are integrated with Chase Paymentech and using the Ingenico iSC250 payment terminal, it does not matter if you select Credit or Debit for the payment type.
-The Ingenico will prompt the customer correctly either way.
+If you are integrated with Chase and using an Ingenico payment terminal, it does not matter if you select Credit or Debit for the payment type.
+The device will prompt the customer correctly either way.

 On the day the incorrect payment was made, changes can be made easily.
 Most of the time, you can simply highlight the payment on the transaction screen, then click Remove.
 The removed payment will appear in red.